Engagement Architecture

 Escalation Control

-When projects face crisis, speed and credibility matter.
+When projects face crisis, speed and credibility matter most.

 The Marketing Layer